 As soon as I turned the corner the wind got even stronger and now came from upfront.
 This was definitely not safe anymore.
 I kept as close as possible to the shore and continuously looked for a place to get off the water, but couldn’t find any level area.
 There were several inlets were the water was a bit calmer and where I made sure to eat, drink, and send my location home.
 At one gap in the rocks I rested for half an hour, but there was no sign of the weather changing.

 The weather was too bad to paddle long distances, so I only went to the other side of the river forming the inlet.
-There was no place to camp there, but at least I could get out of the water.
+There was no easy place to camp there either, but at least I could get off the water.
 After some searching I found a level section in between a large field of shrubs and a good distance removed from the shore.
 It took several trips to carry all my stuff there, but at least I now was well above the water and out of the wind.

-In hindsight it is obvious I should have stayed at my previous campsite until the weather got better.
-However, as the weather predictions didn’t change for the next 3-4 days, and I was unaware the wind would pick up so much around the corner in the fjord, this had been hard to predict.
-Next time I will consider bringing a wet suit and try to avoid paddling in places where it's difficult to leave the water (although also that is hard to judge without ‘boots on the ground’).
-I will also buy a floatation lanyard to make sure my GPS float in case I accidentally it in the water.
+In hindsight it was obvious I should have stayed at the previous campsite until the weather had gotten better.
+However, as the weather predictions didn’t change for the following 3-4 days, and I was unaware the wind would pick up so much around the corner in the fjord, this had been hard to predict.
+Next time, I will consider bringing a wet suit and try to avoid paddling in places where it's difficult to leave the water (although also that had been hard to judge without ‘boots on the ground’).
+I will also buy a floatation lanyard to make sure my GPS floats in case I accidentally drop it in the water.